git-pull/website/consulting/stripe-integration.rst

-For both occasions, I wrote out models that acted as a parity to Stripe's data, so info could be available locally to avoid extra API calls, and even *sychronized* with the freshest available data.
+For both occasions, I wrote out models that acted as a parity to Stripe's data, so info could be available locally to avoid extra API calls, and even *synchronized* with the freshest available data.
 Most importantly though, it established a relationship between the **user's website account and the stripe customer**.
 That connection is critical, if we didn't have that, we couldn't create a real dashboard.